ampopp04/fridge-service/README.md

 - Tune Logging
 - Enhance business layer constraints so that they are adjustable via remote API vs statically defined in properties file
 - Production adjusted security rather than using simple authentication for this example.
+- Metrics/Performance/Logs/Tracing is supported through Actuator endpoints but could be further enhanced using Spring Boot Admin Client/Server and DropWizard
 - Scalability and Parallel Execution Enhancements
   - Make application stateless
   - Containerize using Docker